 "The church [of West Alvington in Devon] contains some good screen-work in carved oak, and a beautiful monument to a member of the Bastard family, whose ancient seat has been converted into a farmhouse."

-Important Dates for the Bastard family
+Early History of the Bastard family

 This web page shows only a small excerpt of our Bastard research.
 Another 338 words (24 lines of text) covering the years 1066, 1201, 1273, 1273, 1379, 1566, 1700, 1721, 1779, 1784, 1816, 1832, 1565, 1618, 1598 and 1847 are included under the topic Early Bastard History in all our PDF Extended History products and printed products wherever possible.